apify-projects/store-gpt-scraper/pay-per-result-actor/README.md

 ## Extended version

-If you are looking for a more powerful GPT Scraper where you can select GPT model you want to use and more, check out [Extended GPT Scraper](https://apify.com/drobnikj/extended-gpt-scraper).
+If you are looking for a more powerful GPT Scraper that lets you select the GPT model you want to use and provides more features, check out [Extended GPT Scraper](https://apify.com/drobnikj/extended-gpt-scraper).

-## Usage
+## How to use GPT Scraper

 To get started with GPT Scraper, you need to set up the pages you want to scrape using [**Start URLs**](#start-urls) and then set up instructions on how the GTP scraper should handle each page.
-For instance, a simple scraper to load the URL https://news.ycombinator.com/ and instruct GPT to extract information from it will look like this:
+For instance, using a simple scraper to load the URL https://news.ycombinator.com/ and instructing GPT to extract information from it will look like this:

 ![img](https://apify-uploads-prod.s3.amazonaws.com/11dd5210-7a03-4fd1-b157-3709d3296cf8_example_input_2.png)

-You can configure the scraper and GTP using Input configuration to set up a more complex workflow.
+You can configure the scraper and GPT using Input configuration to set up a more complex workflow.

-## Input Configuration
+## Input configuration

 GPT Scraper accepts a number of configuration settings.
 These can be entered either manually in the user interface in [Apify Console](https://console.apify.com)